Pauline Thys

 Pauline Marie Elisa Thys [-Lebault] (1835–1909) was a French composer and librettist.
-She was born in Paris, her father was the opéra comique composer Alphonse Thys (1807–1879).
-Initially she composed salon romances and light piano music, before she turned to writing music for the stage including operettas, opéra-comiques, and operas, some of which to her own libretto.
+She was born in Paris.
+Her father was the opéra comique composer Alphonse Thys (1807–1879).
+Initially she composed salon romances and light piano music in the tradition of Loïsa Puget, and, by the age of 20, had published her work with the music publisher Heugel.
+During Thys's lifetime, commentators viewed her as one of the best composers of the salon romance.

-In 1877, she was the founder of the Association des femmes artistes et professeurs.
-In 1883, she became a Chevalier de l'Ordre des Palmes académiques.